jaliph/auto-dm/README.md

 ### How It Works

 1. **Message Reception**: When a text message is received by any authenticated sender
+2. **Chat Participant Check**: The system checks if the sender is in the chat participants table
+   - If not found, automatically creates a new entry with auto-reply enabled by default
+   - If found, checks the `auto_reply_enabled` setting
+3. **Auto-Reply Decision**: Only proceeds if auto-reply is enabled for that participant
-2. **AI Processing**: The message is sent to the configured Ollama model
+4. **AI Processing**: The message is sent to the configured Ollama model
-3. **Response Generation**: Ollama generates an AI response
+5. **Response Generation**: Ollama generates an AI response
-4. **Response Cleaning**: Internal thinking patterns are automatically removed
+6. **Response Cleaning**: Internal thinking patterns are automatically removed
-5. **Auto-Reply**: The cleaned response is automatically sent back to the original sender
+7. **Auto-Reply**: The cleaned response is automatically sent back to the original sender

 ### Features